prashanth-volvocars/gitlab-docs/README.md

    [environment URL button][env-url-button].

-If new changes are pushed to the upstream docs, just retry the Review Apps pipeline for the new changes to be pulled and deployed.
-The simplest way is to go to the [environments page], and choose **Re-deploy** for your environment.
+If new changes are pushed to the upstream docs, just retry the Review Apps pipeline in the [pipelines page] for the new changes to be pulled and deployed.

-Once the docs are eventually merged upstream, don't forget to close the Review Apps MR (if you created one), delete the branch and stop the environment.
+Once the docs are eventually merged upstream, don't forget to close the Review Apps MR (if you created one), delete the branch.

 ## Deployment process